Murder of Vera Page: Procedural flaw

-A Notting Hill superintendent named George Cornish would later state that during their initial interrogation of Rush, when he had simply been one of several potential suspects, officers had informed him of the finger bandage found at the crime scene.
-Superintendent Cornish would later state officers had informed Rush to voluntarily hand over all samples of bandage at his home, and he had complied with what Cornish later described as a disturbing "faint smile" upon his face.
+A Notting Hill superintendent named George Cornish would later state that during their initial interrogation of Rush when he had simply been one of several potential suspects, officers had informed him of the finger bandage found at the crime scene.
+Superintendent Cornish would later state that officers had requested Rush to voluntarily hand over all samples of bandages within his home, and he had complied with what Cornish later described as a disturbing "faint smile" upon his face.
 Shortly thereafter, police conducted their formal search of his home.
-Superintendent Cornish later confirmed this procedural error had been a crucial mistake which had likely allowed Rush to dispose of any bandage of the type he had worn on the day of Vera's murder.
+Superintendent Cornish later confirmed that this procedural error had been a crucial mistake which had likely allowed Rush to dispose of any bandage of the type he had worn on the day of Vera's murder.

 Coroner's inquest

 Though his movements on the date of the murder were never independently corroborated, at the subsequent coroner's inquest held on 10 February 1932, Rush claimed that on 14 December, his wife, Daisy, had been absent from the family home until the early evening and that he had opted to go shopping in Kensington after finishing work as he did not wish to be alone in the family home.
 He claimed to have returned home at approximately 8:30 p.m. and that his wife had returned home shortly thereafter.
 The two had gone to sleep at approximately 10:15 p.m.
-Rush further claimed to have not visited his parents on Monday 14 December, although he did admit he had typically visited his parents on a Monday.
-In response to specific allegations from the coroner that he had intentionally lured Vera to the coal shed close to Addison Road where he had then proceeded to rape, then strangle the child to death before later discarding her body in the front garden of 89 Addison Road, Rush became emphatic in his denials, claiming not to have known Vera as well as his initial witness statement to police had suggested and stating he had only ever spoken to Vera once.
+Rush further claimed to have not visited his parents on Monday 14 December, although he did admit that he had typically visited his parents on a Monday.
+In response to specific allegations from the coroner that he had intentionally lured Vera to the coal shed close to Addison Road where he had then proceeded to rape, then strangle the child before later discarding her body in the front garden of 89 Addison Road, Rush became emphatic in his denials, claiming not to have known Vera as well as his initial witness statement to police had suggested and stating he had only ever spoken to Vera once.

 No specific eyewitness accounts existed to place Rush in Vera's company on the day of her death, and no chemist could recall having sold bandages of the type discovered upon Vera's body to Rush.
 Furthermore, the coal shed in which police alleged Vera had likely been murdered and/or her body stored before being disposed of at 89 Addison Road had been vacated five days before her murder.
 The previous owner, Thomas O'Connor, said he had taken the door's padlock with him.